Pulsar7/CatchMe/README.md

 # "Catch-Me"

-Catch your friends with your phone using GPS and TCP sockets.
+Catch your friends with your phone using GPS, tcp and websockets.

 ## <code>Is still in progress.</code>